aroberge/friendly-traceback-docs/docs/source/design.rst

 an open bracket might have been inserted many lines prior to where the absence of the corresponding closing bracket was noted to cause an error.

-For ``SyntaxError``, friendly-traceback does a fairly simple analysis of the code and tries to identify a single cause which produced the error.
+For ``SyntaxError``, Friendly-traceback does a fairly simple analysis of the code and tries to identify a single cause which produced the error.